 Micaela Niven Bulich is the Operating Advisor, Supply Chain & Procurement of Clayton Dubilier & Rice.
 Previously, she served as the Vice President Global Supply Chain for GE Renewable Energy’s $8B Onshore Wind Business.
 Michaela spearheaded the advancement and transformation of women by serving as the executive co-creator of GE’s women in supply chain initiative.
 She received her undergraduate degree in electrical engineering from University of Hartford and master’s in electrical engineering from Rensselaer Polytechnic Institute.

-Executive Vice President, Chief Supply Chain & Sustainability Officer, McDonald’s Corporation
+EVP and Global Chief Supply Chain Officer, McDonald’s

 Lillian A. Dukes

 Lillian Dukes joined Atlas Air Worldwide in 2020 with more than 25 years of technical operations and supply management experience in the aviation industry.
 Throughout her career, she has held a number of global operations leadership positions at a variety of companies, including American Airlines, American Eagle Airlines, Spirit AeroSystems, Beechcraft Corp., and General Electric.
 Also in 2020, the University of Tennessee announced that Lillian joined as a nondegree lecturer in the university’s Aerospace and Defense MBA program.
-Lillian is Principal and President of LAD Consulting.
-Lillian earned her undergraduate degree in electrical and electronics engineering from Villanova University and graduate degree from Carnegie Mellon University.
+Lillian earned her undergraduate degree in electrical engineering and mathematics from Carnegie Mellon University and graduate degree in engineering from Villanova University.

 President & CEO, Hassett Express

-Michelle Halkerston has led Hassett Express as President & CEO since 2003, and she purchased the company in 2013.
+Michelle Halkerston became President & CEO of Hassett Express when it was a freight forwarding firm in 2003, and she purchased the company in 2013.
 Under her leadership, Hassett has grown to be a full-service transportation company specializing in domestic air freight & offering personalized transportation solutions.
-Michelle joined the firm as Vice President of Strategic Planning in 2001 when it was a freight forwarding company.
+To reflect this broadening of services and to align Hassett teams to meet the evolving challenges and needs of their customers, the name was changed from Hassett Express to Hassett Logistics in 2019.
+Originally, Michelle joined the firm as Vice President of Strategic Planning in 2001 when it was a freight forwarding company.
 Previously, she was Director of eCommerce Strategy for Caliber Logistics (now FedEx Supply Chain) and Director of Logistics Systems for Penske Logistics, and she began her career as a computer specialist for NASA.
 In addition to serving on the Advisory Board of AWESOME, Michelle is Chairperson of the Airforwarders Association.
 She has a BS in Computer Science from Mount Union College and an MBA from Baldwin-Wallace College.